emf-creaf/medfate/cran-comments.md

 ## Error fixing submission

-This submission (v3.1.4) tries to fix memory access issues arisen from previous submission (v3.1.3) under ASAN and valgrind flavors.
-We debugged the code using valgrind and we expect the bug to be corrected.
-Note, however, that we could not test the package on platform Debian Linux, R-devel, GCC ASAN/UBSAN due to pre-processing errors in Rhub.
+This submission (v3.2.0) tries to fix a bug originated in package Rcpp and propagated to our package.

 ## Tested environments